VISOR++: Universal Visual Inputs based Steering for Large Vision Language Models: Introduction

 The significant contributions of \method{} are the following: \begin{itemize} \item[1.] \textbf{Visual Input based Steering:} We shift the steering mechanism from the model supply chain to the visual input domain.
-We show that carefully optimized images can replicate the effects of the activation space steering and enable practical deployment without requiring runtime access to model internals. \item[2.] \textbf{Universal Steering over key behavioral dimensions:} We showcase the effectiveness and universality of steering by using the same image to influence the model behavior for a range of inputs for each of the three behavioral dimensions including refusal, sycophancy and survival instinct.
+We show that carefully optimized images can replicate the effects of the activation space steering and enable practical deployment without requiring runtime access to model internals. \item[2.] \textbf{Universal Ensemble Steering over key behavioral dimensions:} We showcase the effectiveness and universality of steering by using the same image to influence the model behavior for a range of inputs for each of the three behavioral dimensions including refusal, sycophancy and survival instinct.
 At the same, we show that such images don't negatively influence VLM performance on unrelated tasks (e.g., MMLU benchmark). \item[3.] \textbf{Generality and Transferability:} A single steering image effectively achieves steering for two distinct model architectures.
-Furthermore, those same images can clearly influence behavioral steering directions on unseen models providing promise for fully transferable steering images when expanded to larger ensembles. \end{itemize}
+Furthermore, those same images show weak transfer to unseen models providing promise for fully transferable steering images when expanded to larger ensembles. \end{itemize}